-The "Set Country" appears on the LCD.
+The "Set Country" or "Select Language" appears on the LCD.

 NOTE: If an EEPROM customizing code other than those listed above has been specified, the machine automatically returns to the initial stage of the maintenance mode without displaying the country/language menu.